 In the translation of any XSD elements, when a processContents XSD attribute is present, also clause 7.1.15 shall be considered.

-NOTE: The mapping may also be influenced by other attributes applied to the component, if any.
+NOTE: The mapping should also be influenced by other attributes applied to the component, if any.
 See more details in clause 7.1, especially clause 7.1.4.

 In the value notation the XSD.String shall specify a syntactically correct XML element.
 It shall use a namespace (including the no namespace case) allowed by the final "anyElement" encoding instruction.